 Are you on the same wavelength as your favorite anime characters?
 Do you have the chops to snatch victory for yourself?
 Then head on into the Match Game!
 Contestants from the audience compete to match wits with our panel of quirky characters to see who really does think like an anime!

-The Anime Dating Games are cosplay game show events in which an eligible bachelor (or bachelorette) from anime, video games or manga asks questions to three bachelorettes (or bachelors) in order to determine whom he/she should choose for a date!
+The Anime Dating Game is a cosplay game show event where an eligible bachelor (or bachelorette) from Japanese anime, video games or manga asks questions to three bachelorettes (or bachelors) in order to determine whom he/she should choose for a date!
 The questions asked vary from comedic, to innocent, to blatant innuendo.
 Ever wondered whom Sasuke from Naruto would choose as a date?
 How about Saber from Fate/Stay Night?
 Anyone is fair game!

 How well do you think your favorite anime couples know each other?
 Does Asuka really know how Shinji likes his eggs?
 Can Integra remember what Walter's ideal date is?
-Our contestants will put their familiarity with each other to the test to see which couples really do know the most about each other.
-Applicants are encouraged to apply in couples from same or similar animes (if compatible).
-However, we will also accept solo applications.
+Each team of contestants will put their familiarity with each other to the test to see which couples really do know the most about each other.

 Cosplay Chess (Sunday Morning)